ROADWork: A Dataset and Benchmark for Learning to Recognize, Observe, Analyze and Drive Through Work Zones: Driving Through Work Zones

-In Sections~\ref{subsec:recognize}, ~\ref{subsec:observe} and ~\ref{subsec:analyze}, we studied challenges in recognizing, observing and analyzing work zones.
-In this section, we discuss challenges present while driving through work zones and our formulation towards solving this problem.
-We present an alternative and complementary way of tackling the navigation challenge in work zones -- predicting goals and pathways in the image space.
+In Sections~\ref{subsec:recognize},~\ref{subsec:observe} and~\ref{subsec:analyze}, we studied challenges in recognizing, observing, and analyzing work zones.
+In this section, we discuss the challenges in driving through work zones and show how to predict goals and pathways in the image space to address these challenges.

-\textbf{Pathway Prediction in Work Zone Images.} Work zones require long-term planning and reasoning in the image view apart from the bird's eye view (BEV)~\cite{claussmann2019review} that is extensively studied~\cite{teng2023motion, mcnaughton2011motion, hu2023planning, dauner2023parting} for common driving situations.
-For instance, driving on highways where following lanes is very strong cue and BEV representation suffices.
-Rare objects, fine-grained observations, and visuo-spatial interactions in the scene are important -- it may not be feasible to efficiently represent all elements in a BEV representation.
-Work zones change the road network using objects like drums, cones and barriers apart from navigational signs.
-Thus navigation needs to be strongly coupled with ego-car vision in work zones.
-We predict drivable pathways in the image space while driving through work zones.

-Many motion planning works~\cite{vitelli2022safetynet, renz2022plant} forecast an ego trajectory within a predefined time window, say, the next $k$ seconds~\cite{dauner2023parting}.
-This short-term planning is often insufficient in complex environments like work zones.
-Work zones span several hundred meters and present dynamic changes and goals that are not effectively captured within a brief temporal window.
-We instead view the trajectory forecasting problem in terms of predicting longer term goals and passable trajectories that influence downstream planning.